-7D 1 4 1 0 110, 11 1 1 1 1 1 1 1 1 1 e facilitation through Single Window Key Initiative Creating an enabling environment for open, transparent, and competitive markets. linkage to Boosting business recovery and resilience against future shocks.
+To onboneo trad e facilitation through Single Window Key Initiative linkage to ☐ Creating an enabling environment for open, transparent, and competitive markets. ☐ Boosting business recovery and resilience against future shocks.
 EAASR Ensuring that all groups in society have equal access to opportunities for more inclusive, sustainable growth, and greater well-being.
 Harnessing innovation, new technology, and skills development to boost productivity and digitalization.
 The establishment of Brunei Darussalam National Single Window (BDNSW) is to help facilitate trade by simplifying customs clearance through a single point by submission of standardized information and documents that meet legal and administrative requirements for import, export and customs-transit.
-Key Initiative Competition Policy and Law linkage to: Strengthening Economic and Legal Infrastructure Core Ease of Doing Business Structural Regulatory Reform Reforms, Public Sector Governance Supplementary Corporate Law and Governance Structural Supplementary structural reforms Reforms, Supporting policies and/or Supporting The main objective is to regulate the movement of goods imported into, exported from, Policies and transiting through Brunei Darussalam.
+Key Initiative ☐ Competition Policy and Law ☐ Strengthening Economic and Legal Infrastructure linkage to: Core ☐ Strengthening Economic and Legar Infrastructure ☐ Ease of Doing Business Structural Regulatory Reform Reforms, Public Sector Governance Supplementary Structural ☐ Corporate Law and Governance ☐ Supplementary structural reforms Reforms, Supporting policies and/or supporting pointing Supporting Policies The main objective is to regulate the movement of goods imported into, exported from, and transiting through Brunei Darussalam.
 Establishment of the BDNSW does not only simplify customs procedure and facilitate movement of goods, it also safeguards the possible risks to society through border control.
 The single window also reduces time, cost and complications and is a "one stop shop" for approvals and clearances.
 This significantly reduces the time taken for obtaining customs approvals as well as clearances needed by investors, entrepreneurs and businesses in Brunei.
-Activities and To continue to anhance the functions of DDNCW/ Durnel is togeting the implementation Timelines To continue to enhance the functions of BDNSW.
+Activities and Timelines To continue to enhance the functions of BDNSW.
 Brunei is targeting the implementation of a "transit module" into the system by 2022.
-Currently, transit and service charge for Timemies commodity are still processed manually.
-Measures of Qualitative: progress Improve legal frameworks for existing reforms on Customs Procedures to align with F- 08- 200 recommended best practices in ASEAN Enhance compliance with rules and regulations Improve transparency and governance and reduce corruption Improve transparency and governance and reduce corruption Improve efficiency in resource allocation Quantitative: Increase in effective custom revenue collection Reduce clearance times APEC cross- The initiative is closely aligned with the Cebu Action Plan and contributes to the plan's fora alignment objectives to facilitate trade and investment in the region and in pursuit of good governance, fiscal reforms and sound fiscal policies. , , , , , , , , , , , , , , , , , , ,
+Currently, transit and service charge for commodity are still processed manually.
+Measures of Qualitative: progress Improve legal frameworks for existing reforms on Customs Procedures to align with recommended best practices in ASEAN Enhance compliance with rules and regulations Improve transparency and governance and reduce corruption Improve officiency in recourse allocation Improve efficiency in resource allocation Quantitative: Increase in effective custom revenue collection Reduce clearance times APEC cross- The initiative is closely aligned with the Cebu Action Plan and contributes to the plan's fora alignment objectives to facilitate trade and investment in the region and in pursuit of good governance, fiscal reforms and sound fiscal policies.